mikelaughton2/weddingsite/django-wedding-website/README.md

 See `save_the_date.py` and `SAVE_THE_DATE_CONTEXT_MAP` for customizing your save the dates.
 PS:  SAVE_THE_DATE_CONTEXT_MAP is now generated from database entries.

+### Sending save the dates
+The app comes with a very simple interface to send out save the dates when you're done.

+Options: test-only, mark-as-sent.

+Sending individual ones means going into `django-admin` and importing functions from `save_the_date.py`.
+Working on that...

 ### Invitations and RSVPs